MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/word-templates.md

 A message will be displayed that indicates you are replacing an existing template.
 Click Yes to replace the existing word template document with the one you have just modified.

 ## Creating Report Templates

 1. Open Report Template Maintenance.
 Administration >> Reports >> Template Maintenance
 2. Select the original version of the report.
 3. Create a new report template document.
 4. Specify the details of the new word template document.

     In the New Template window, specify how the new report template document will be created.
     For reports that have no existing report template documents, the new report template will be blank (no layout).
     For reports that have existing report template documents, the new template can be created based on the template you select.
 5. Supply a name for the word template you are creating, click Create.
 6. Modify the new report template.
 7. Save the new report template.

-**NOTE**
+    > [!NOTE]
-Always check the box to Maintain compatibility with previous versions of Word before saving.
+    > Always check the box to Maintain compatibility with previous versions of Word before saving.
 Only available the first time the document is saved.
 8. Close the new report template.
 9. Import the new report template.
 10. Replace the existing report template document.

 ### Report Templates for Modified Reports

-#### Creating a modified report template document
+#### To create a modified report template document

 1. Open Report Template Maintenance.
 Administration >> Reports >> Template Maintenance
 2. Select the modified version of the report.